HHousen/TransformerSum/doc/abstractive/training.rst

 * To summarize documents and strings of text using `PreSumm <https://arxiv.org/abs/1908.08345>`_ please visit `HHousen/DocSum <https://github.com/HHousen/DocSum>`_.
 * You can also use the `summarization examples in huggingface/transformers <https://github.com/huggingface/transformers/tree/master/examples/seq2seq>`_, which are similar to this script, to train a model for seq2seq tasks.
 Most notably, the huggingface scripts don't integrate with ``nlp`` for easy and efficient dataset processing or make it easy to train EncoderDecoderModels.

+.. note:: Version 3.1.0 of huggingface/transformers enhances the encoder-decoder framework to allow for more encoder decoder model combinations such as Bert2GPT2, Roberta2Roberta, and Longformer2Roberta.
+Patrick von Platen has trained and tested some of these model combinations using custom scripts.
+His results can be found at `this huggingface/models page <https://huggingface.co/models?search=cnn_dailymail-fp16>`_.

+The effectiveness of initializing sequence-to-sequence models with pre-trained checkpoints for sequence generation tasks was shown in `Leveraging Pre-trained Checkpoints for Sequence Generation Tasks <https://arxiv.org/abs/1907.12461>`_ by Sascha Rothe, Shashi Narayan, Aliaksei Severyn.
+Results for EncoderDecoderModels can be found in this paper.
+This script should be able to produce similar results to this paper.

+.. important:: This script acts like a data preparation, training loop logic, and evaluation wrapper around models from ``huggingface/transformers``.
+For this reason, you can specify the ``--save_hg_transformer`` option, which will save the ``huggingface/transformers`` model whenever a checkpoint is saved using ``model.save_pretrained(save_path)``.
+Then, the trained model can be loaded without the ``TransformerSum`` library using just  ``huggingface/transformers`` in the future by running ``AutoModelForSeq2SeqLM.from_pretrained()`` (or ``EncoderDecoderModel.from_pretrained()`` if ``--decoder_model_name_or_path`` was used during training).

 .. _abstractive_command_example:

 Example